Is Preventing Type 2 Diabetes with Diet Really Possible? YES!!!

 - Retinopathy (A type of eye disease that can lead to blindness)

-There are a number of risk factors for type 2 diabetes.
-Here are the most common ones:
+There are several risk factors for type 2 diabetes.
+Below are the most common ones:

 Poor-Quality Diet: Studies show that eating a poor-quality diet is a key factor in developing type 2 diabetes.
 Specifically, overconsumption of simple carbohydrates; ie, processed carbs devoid of fiber; sugars; and heavily processed foods increase the risk of obesity and insulin resistance.
 Both obesity and insulin resistance almost inevitably leads to type 2 diabetes.
 Improving your diet, as you’ll see in a minute, is the best method for preventing type 2 diabetes.